RockstarLang/rockstar/README.md

 Tommy was a dancer
 While Tommy ain't nothing,
 Knock Tommy down
-And around we go
 ```

 That'll initialize Tommy with the value 16 (using the poetic number literal syntax) and then loop, decrementing Tommy by 1 each time until Tommy equals zero (i.e `ain't nothing` returns false).

 The `break` and `continue` statements work as they do in most block-based languages.
-Rockstar defines `Break it down!` as an alias for `break` and `Take it to the top` as an alias for `continue`
+Rockstar defines `Break it down` as an alias for `break` and `Take it to the top` as an alias for `continue`

 #### Blocks

-A block of statements in Rockstar is denoted by the `and` keyword at the start of a line.
-Any line beginning with `and` forms part of a block statement continuing the previous line.
-The block ends when we hit a statement that doesn't start with `and`
+A block in Rockstar starts with an `If`, `Else`, `While` or `Until` statement, and is terminated by a blank line or the end-of-file.
+EOF ends all open code blocks

 ```
 Tommy was a dancer
 While Tommy ain't nothing
 Shout it
 Knock it down
-And around we go

 ```

 ### Functions